How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 How accurate are online car insurance quotes?

 Online quotes are a solid starting point, but they are estimates until underwriting is complete.
 The accuracy of your quote depends almost entirely on how accurately you complete the form.
-Insurers verify your driving record, claims history, and in some states your credit score — any discrepancy between what you reported and what they find can adjust your final premium.
+Insurers verify your driving record, claims history, and in most states your credit score — any discrepancy between what you reported and what they find can adjust your final premium.
+Check our guide on car insurance quote accuracy for the full breakdown.

 Is it better to get quotes online or through an agent?